-Here are a few recommended dosages, although these may vary between individuals based on other factors, such as body weight, the concentration of the product, and the condition being treated.
+Recommended dosages vary between individuals, and depend on factors such as body weight, the concentration of the product, and the health issue.

-Due to the lack of FDA regulation for CBD products, seek advice from a medical professional before settling on any particular dosage.
+Due to the lack of FDA regulation for most CBD products, seek advice from a medical professional before determining the best dosage.

-As regulation in the U.S. increases, more exact doses and prescriptions will start to emerge.
+As regulation in the U.S. increases, more specific dosages and prescriptions will start to emerge.

-After discussing dosage and risks with a doctor, and researching regional legal use, it is important to compare different brands.
-There are a range of different CBD oils available to purchase online, with different benefits and applications.
+After discussing dosages and risks with a doctor, and researching regional local laws, it is important to compare different brands of CBD oil.

 Several CBD oils with different applications are available to purchase online.

 CBD has been tested and approved for one specific use.
 Does this mean it is safe and will soon have approval for other uses?